-- Stay calm and call or send someone to the Office for help.
-In a critical situation phone for an ambulance. - Reassure the patient and encourage them to remain calm and still.
-Do not move the patient. - Do not attempt to catch or kill the snake. - DO NOT WASH the bite.
-Traces of venom that are left on the skin can be used to identify the snake. - The most effective first aid for snakebite is the pressure-immobilisation technique.
-Refer to Snake Bite Fact Sheet St John's Ambulance for instructions on the application of this technique.
+- stay calm and call or send someone to the Office for help in a critical situation phone for an ambulance - reassure the patient and encourage them to remain calm and still do not move the patient - do not attempt to catch or kill the snake - DO NOT WASH the bite traces of venom that are left on the skin can be used to identify the snake - the most effective first aid for snakebite is the pressure-immobilisation technique.
+Refer to Snake Bite First Aid Tips | St John Vic for instructions on the application of this technique.
 The principle is to minimise the movement of the venom around the body until the victim is in a hospital by applying a firm bandage (or suitable alternative) to the bitten area and limb, and to immobilise the victim.